poult-lab/daily-word/english_words_ learning.md

 03.curtail [kɜːrˈteɪl]

-[vt] U.S. Aims to Curtail Technology Investment in China.
+[vt] U.S. Aims to Curtail Technology Investment in China./Moreover, even with sufficient data, these methods are often designed to address specific tasks, which curtails the generalization ability of the model.

 "to limit sth or make it last for a shorter time"